 • You can also cut oranges into thin slices and offer to baby to suck on.
 This is an easy way for baby to get a lot of flavor without the membrane issue.

-• Once a baby has moved onto finger foods, you can simply cut each segment up into small pieces with kitchen scissors.
+• Once a baby has moved onto finger foods for baby, you can simply cut each segment up into small pieces with kitchen scissors.

 Nutrition in Oranges and Citrus Fruits